mukhtar-github/MongoDB-Developer-Learning-Path/M103: Basic Cluster Administration/Basic Cluster Administration.md

 Whenever possible, try to test your *shard keys* in a staging environment first, before *sharding* in production environments.
 If you use the *Mongo dump and Mongo restore utilities, you can dump, drop, and restore the collection*.
 But that's non-trivial.
 So again, whenever possible, you really want to test in a staging environment where you can safely *drop and restore* the collection without impacting production workloads.

 Let's recap.
 Good *shard keys provide even right distribution and, where possible, read isolation by supporting targeted queries*.
 You want to consider the *cardinality and frequency of the shard keys, and avoid monotonically changing shard keys.
 Finally, really remember, unsharding a collection is hard*.
 You really want to avoid it.

+### Hashed Shard Keys

+So far, we've only talked about the default shard key.
+However, there's an additional type of shard key that is useful for certain scenarios.
+That is the hashed shard key.
+That is a shard key where the underlying index is hashed.
+Previously, if we had a document where, let's say x was 3 and the shard key was on x, MongoDB would place it into the following chunk where the value of 3 falls into the trunk range.

+With a hashed shard key, MongoDB first hashes the value 3, then uses that hash value to decide which chunk to place the document in.
+The hash shard key does not mean that MongoDB stores your shard key values with hashes.
+The actual data remains untouched.
+Instead, the underlying index backing the shard key itself is hashed.
+And MongoDB uses the hashed index for partitioning your data, so you end up with a more even distribution of your data across the sharded cluster.

+So when would you want to use a hashed shard key?
+In the previous lesson, we talked about monotonically increasing or decreasing shard key fields, like dates or time stamps.
+Because these values are constantly increasing or decreasing in numeric progression, you get hot spotting.
+But the output from the hash function can change drastically between values that are, themselves, similar.

+For example, if I have two documents where the shard key values are two and 3, the hashing function might output the shard key values as 609,000.
+Apply that same logic to a time stamp, two numerically adjacent timestamps would be hashed to very different values and are therefore more likely to end up on different chunks and different shards.
+Now there are a few drawbacks to using a hashed shard key.

+Since everything is hashed now, documents within a range of shard key values are likely to be completely distributed across the sharded cluster.
+So ranged queries on the shard key field will now have to hit multiple shards, instead of a single shard.
+Comparatively, a non-hash shard key is more likely to produce documents that are on a single chunk in a single shard, meaning ranged queries are more likely to be targeted with a non-hashed shard key.

+You're going to lose the ability to use features like zone sharding for the purpose of geographically isolated reads and writes.
+Again, if everything is randomly distributed across every shard in the cluster, there's no real way to isolate data into groupings like geography.
+You can't create hashed compound indexes.
+You can only hash a single field shard key.
+That plays into why these are best used for monotonically changing single fields, like timestamps.

+Also, the value in the hashed index must not be an array.
+Finally, because the index is using hashed values, you're going to lose the performance an index can provide for sorting documents on the shard key.
+To create a hashed shard, you're going to start by enabling sharding on the database using sh.enablesharding.
+Remember, this does not automatically shard your collections.

+You're still going to create an index, but now you're going to specify that it is a hashed index instead of specifying negative 1 or 1 as the value of the indexed field.
+Finally, you're going to use sh.shardcollection, still specifying the database and collection, but you're going to specify hashed for the shard key value.

+To recap, hashed shard keys provide more even distribution of data of a monotonically changing shard key field.
+Hashed shard key's do not support fast sorts, targeted queries on ranges of shard key values, or geographically isolated workloads.
+Finally, hashed indexes are single fields and do not support arrays.